nershman/beets-userrating/README.md

 `rating` attribute.
 It seemed easier to just adopt the `userrating` nomenclature.

-### What are the differences with mdorman repository ?
+### What are the differences with Michael Alan Dorman repository ?

 Major changes are:
 - added support for WMA